 The Hope College Department of Chemistry is recognized internationally for its excellence, undergraduate research and the accomplishments of its graduates and faculty.

-At Hope, you get the chance to take courses in chemistry, biochemistry and molecular biology and do real-world research with our award-winning faculty.
+At Hope, you get the chance to take courses in chemistry and do real-world research with our award-winning faculty.
 As a student, you’ll enjoy small class sizes and state-of-the-art facilities, and join the ranks of successful alumni when you graduate.

 We offer an ACS-certified chemistry major with an optional emphasis in biochemistry (B.S.), a chemistry major (B.S. or B.A.), chemistry education major and minor, and chemistry minor options.
 Whether you plan to pursue a Ph.D., medical school and health professions, education or work in the chemical industry, our program will prepare you for success.

 Biochemistry and Molecular Biology

 For those interested in exploring the intersection of chemistry and biology, Hope offers two certified biochemistry majors (ACS and ASBMB) and a biochemistry minor.